FIRST-Tech-Challenge/ftcdocs/docs/source/game_specific_resources/field_coordinate_system/field-coordinate-system.rst

 ^^^^^^^^^^^^^^^^^^^

-When considering rotations about an axis, consider yourself looking down the positive axis of rotation from the positive towards the origin.
-Positive rotations are then counterclockwise, and negative rotations clockwise.
+When considering rotations about an axis, consider yourself looking down the axis from the positive end towards the origin.
+Positive rotations are then counterclockwise and negative rotations clockwise.

 .. figure:: images/image1.jpg
    :width: 35%
    :align: center
+   :class: no-scaled-link
    :alt: Illustration showing the counterclockwise rotations about each axis

    Figure 1: Coordinate Axes Rotations

 A rotation example: consider looking down the positive Z axis towards the origin.
-This would be like standing in the middle of the field, looking down.
-A positive rotation about Z (i.e. a rotation parallel to the X-Y plane) is then counterclockwise.
+This would be like standing in the middle of the field looking down at the intersection of the tiles in the very center of the field.
+A positive rotation about the Z axis is then counterclockwise.
+Therefore a robot spinning counterclockwise on the field is making a positive rotation about the Z axis.
-This comes from the `right hand rule <https://en.wikipedia.org/wiki/Right-hand_rule>`__ of classic geometry.
+This rotation convention comes from the `right hand rule <https://en.wikipedia.org/wiki/Right-hand_rule>`__ of classic geometry.

 Field Configuration Examples
 ----------------------------